Robot Playground

 Soft Robotics: Instead of rigid metal, robots are now using silicon and air pressure to safely handle fragile items in our daily lives.

-6. AI Machine Learning
+6. AI Training

 Robots aren't born smart.
 They learn by failing thousands of times.